Assistant Branch Manager, Banking Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For Assistant Branch Managers of Banking, experience does not seem to be a major factor in determining pay.
-Survey participants with less than five years' experience pocket $40K on average, but those with five to 10 years of experience enjoy a much bigger median of $43K.
-For Assistant Branch Managers of Banking, 10 to 20 years of experience on the job amounts to an average salary of $45K.
-Assistant Branch Managers of Banking who have stuck around for more than two decades see earnings that are only slightly higher than those of folks who have worked for 10 to 20 years; the more senior group makes around $47K on average.
+People who have worked for fewer than five years earn around $40K, and folks with five to 10 years of experience see a modestly higher median of $43K.
+On average, Assistant Branch Managers of Banking make $45K following one to two decades on the job.
+Assistant Branch Managers of Banking who have acquired more than two decades of experience generally do see greater compensation; their average income is approximately $48K.

 Pay Difference by Location

-Assistant Branch Managers of Banking will find that New York offers an impressive pay rate, one which exceeds the national average by 32 percent.
-Assistant Branch Managers of Banking will also find cushy salaries in San Diego (+21 percent), Los Angeles (+17 percent), Chicago (+11 percent), and Seattle (+10 percent).
-The smallest paychecks in the market, 15 percent south of the national average, can be found in San Antonio.
-Below-median salaries also turn up in Baton Rouge and Charlotte (14 percent lower and 7 percent lower, respectively).
+For Assistant Branch Managers of Banking, busy New York offers a higher-than-average pay rate, 28 percent above the national average.
+Assistant Branch Managers of Banking will also find cushy salaries in San Diego (+22 percent), Boston (+18 percent), Los Angeles (+16 percent), and Seattle (+13 percent).
+The lowest-paying market is San Antonio, which sits 15 percent below the national average.
+A couple other locations with smaller-than-average paychecks include Baton Rouge (14 percent lower) and Philadelphia (4 percent lower).

 Related Job Salaries